OlivierLD/raspberry-coffee/JupyterNotebooks/opencv/README.md

 ### `detection.5.py`, Path detection, contours approach

 ### `detection.6.py`, Path detection, pixel approach, not bad!
 On only one static image.
-Implement camera.
+Will implement camera later.

+### `detection.7.py`, Path detection, pixel approach, with camera
+Like `detection.6.py`, with a camera.

 ---